neftjs/neft/types/basics/item.coffee.md

 *Item* Item([*Object* options, *Array* children])
 -------------------------------------------------

-This is a base class for eveyrthing which is visible.
+This is a base class for everything which is visible.

 		constructor: (opts, children) ->
 			# optional `opts` argument